 Keeping it simple, clean and reliable is the order of the day with both these top end brands.

-After that the best you can get are real German made machines or other flavours but, they are becoming increasingly hard to find as competition in the sub-£700 bracket is fierce and it's all about price.
+After that the best you can get is real German made machines or other flavours but, they are becoming increasingly hard to find as competition in the sub-£700 bracket is fierce and it's all about price.
 Because it's all about price cost cutting creeps in and Germany or any other country is very expensive to manufacture in.
-So, the washing machine may have have a German or German sounding name on the front of it but, that's not to say it is actually German or ever saw Germany.
-Most people don't even have a clue who they're buying from much less from where, you can find out more about who makes which brand of washing machine in this article.
+So, the washing machine may have had a German or German-sounding name on the front of it but, that's not to say it is actually German or ever saw Germany.
+Most people don't even have a clue who they're buying from much less from where you can find out more about who makes which brand of washing machine in this article.